d-rideout/MeleeWizard/doc/HouseRules.md

 Additional HTH rules:
 * figure gets +4 DX on attempt to disengage! (according to Codex!)
   (Though this seems really strange!
 Why bother make it 4 dice then?
 It is even easier than a 3 die save vs DX!)
+  I am going to ignore this at the moment.
+Disengaging from HTH should be difficult.

 ### Pinning a Foe:
 The Pinning a Foe rules in Advanced Melee seem grossly unrealistic, since